CommonAccord/Cmacc-Org/Doc/S/About/Tech/Spec/View_v0.md

-Ti=A Cmacc-compliant parser:
+Ti=Cmacc-compliant rendering for blockchain and other databases:

-1.Ti=Parse request format
+1.Ti=Render request format

-1.0.sec=A view is returned by a rendering engine from a command in a format like: {TextToBeRendered}:{View}
+0.sec=A view is returned by a rendering engine from a command in a format like: {TextToBeRendered}:{View}

 1.Ti=Text To Be Rendered